-- Applications for major projects of national or state/territory significance (MCG category) should provide detailed responses. - Applications for small community focused projects of \$4,000 or less (CCG category) can provide more succinct responses to the below assessment criteria.
+- Applications for major projects of national, state, territory and/or regional significance (STS-MG category) should provide detailed responses, including how stakeholders have been engaged as well as evidence of the amount and status of financial co-contributions toward the project. - Applications for small community focused projects of \$10,000 or less (STS-CG category) can provide more succinct responses to the below assessment criteria.